OUR TEAM

 Gretchen Kay Stuart

-Gretchen is a professional conservation photographer who spends countless hours each year hiking in remote Cascade red fox and wolverine habitat to track and document individuals while collecting scat samples for DNA analysis.
-She photographs wildlife of the Cascades both in-person and with DSLR camera trap technology.
+Gretchen is a professional conservation photographer who spends endless days each year hiking and camping in the remote habitats of Cascade red foxes and wolverines to track and document their behavior while collecting scat samples for DNA analysis.
+She photographs wildlife both in-person and with DSLR camera trap technology.
 Her photos have resulted in impressive discoveries and help us raise much-needed awareness for threatened carnivores and their fragile ecosystems.
 Gretchen is happiest roaming around in the mountains with wildlife, but when not in the field she also handles communications for the org.

 Kirsten Bailey